mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Multiple enemies may be spawning at once.
 This is hard to tell currently as all enemies move so slowly.
   * Make enemies render above platform.
   * Looking through code to determine how best to make enemies move at same speed as wavelength.
+* 2:08pm BST -  BST
+  * Continue working on enemy spawning.
+  * Determined to have a moveSpeed property of the enemy and update it based on renderX on each requestUpdate call.

 * 2024-04-13 - 1 hour total
   * 9:30am BST - 10:30am BST